carlosschults/100-days-of-code/log.md

 **Today's Progress**: My [latest PR](https://github.com/nodatime/nodatime/pull/1375) to NodaTime required some fixes.
 So I've spent today's hour of coding implementing them.

 **Thoughts:** Gotta go back to working on my library.
 Probably tomorrow.

+### Day 14: May 6, 2019

+**Today's Progress**: My previous PR sent to NodaTime is still waiting for review.
+Today I submitted [another one](https://github.com/nodatime/nodatime/pull/1377).

+**Thoughts:** Gotta go back to working on my library.
+I didn't managed to do it today, because of reasons.
+I can try again tomorrow, but perhaps it makes sense to continue working on NodaTime and get back to my project on the weekend.